videodromm/prez/README.markdown

-# React presentation made with Spectacle from Formidable Labs
+# Videodromm presentation made with Spectacle from Formidable Labs

 ## Reference